Find our existing and planned programmes below, or request a new one!

 Suitable for Holy Week/Passiontide/Lent:

-– We are available in a voice/viols combination to present a day’s Lamentation Lessons (20-30 minutes)
+– We are available in a voice/viols combination to present a day’s Lamentation Lessons (20-30 minutes) during a service or a vigil, or in other format as requested.

 – We can also build a concert of 45 minutes to an hour around Lamentations settings by composers such as Lassus, Palestrina, or Victoria.

 – The concert option Caught in the Current has a water theme — tears, fountains, streams, rivers, the sea — and features Psalms 114 and 42.
+See below for details.

 Holy Week dates